StevenKauwe/voice-activated-assistant/README.md

 ## Usage

-To start the voice-controlled recorder, run the following command in your terminal:
+To start the voice-activated assistant, run the following command in your terminal:

 ```bash
 rye sync --no-lock